coburnw/mpd_web_gui/README.md

 # MPD Web GUI
 A flask server serving as a GUI for an MPD server

+## Changes
+Updated to python3.7
+updated to latest flask-socketio get standard webpage javascripts from cdn

 ## Requierements
 Here is an installation tutorial for OSX.